mapclient-plugins/mapclientplugins.filelocationsinkstep/docs/index.rst

 Specification
 -------------

-Information on this plugins' specificaiton is available :ref:`here <mcp-file-location-sink-specification>`.
+Information on this plugins' specification is available :ref:`here <mcp-file-location-sink-specification>`.

 Configuration
 -------------